melissarlogan/kickstarter-analysis/README.md

    - This issue was overcome by once a formula was written, using the lock function in the formula to make the references remain static, so when dragging formulas to cover a wider array of information the references did not change.

-- When creating formulas that are pulling the same information except changing the reference point from “successful” to “failed” there is the risk when doing it manually that some formulas get missed and an incorrect reference is pulled
+- When creating formulas that are pulling the same information except changing the reference point from “successful” to “failed” there is the risk when doing it manually that some formulas get missed and an incorrect reference is pulled.

     - This was overcome by using the find+replace function in excel and highlighting the changing range.
 This allowed the references to change in bulk while also ensuring each formula reference was correctly changed .